 Now comes the hard part.
 FM or FE?
 Because the FE (1978) was introduced a year after the FM it had the benefit of some improvements adopted within that interval.
 Such as:

-For me, it is easier to make finer exposure adjustments with the match needle display of the FE versus the 3 - diode display of the FM, which can be anywhere from 1/5 to a full stop worth of difference when two LEDs are lit at the same time.
+For me, it is easier to make fine exposure adjustments with the match needle display of the FE versus the 3 - diode display of the FM, which can be anywhere from 1/5 to a full stop worth of difference when two LEDs are lit at the same time.
 This is not super-critical, merely a matter of personal preference.
 As a side note, the FM did use GPD cells for metering versus the SPDs of the FE.
 It seems like Nikon was of like mind with Pentax in using GPDs in the late 1970's, but by the time the FM2 came along, they had also ditched them for SPDs.
 Again, in the real world, both work equally well.
 On a final note, electronically controlled shutters do tend to maintain their accuracy for longer than mechanical shutters do.
 But, either way, both are very capable and it really will come down to your own priorities and preferences.

 Canon FTb & FTb-N - When it comes to popularity among classic mechanical SLRs, the Canon FTb trails its more-lionized Pentax (Spotmatic & K1000), Olympus (OM-1), Minolta (SRT-101), and Nikon (Nikkormat FTn & FT2) contemporaries.
 It could be that Canon's four-decade plus run of sales leadership also makes for a bit of fatigue on the part of prospective SLR purchasers who are not only looking for performance, but also character.
 Especially during the 1990s did Canon become the poster child (somewhat deservedly) for capable but soulless machines.
 The fact that they killed off their FD lineup over 30 years ago, coupled with the enormous success of their EOS SLRs, has also served to put such cameras as the FTb further out of sight and out of mind.
 But if you were to actually compare one to its aforementioned rivals, what would you conclude?
 That's for you to answer :-).
-Here's what I have found.
+Here's what I have found:

 The FTb-N was the final incarnation of a design that started out in 1966.
-Eight years of fine-tuning and fettling produced a very refined and capable machine that also seems to retain character and identity (to me, at least :-)).
+Eight years of fine-tuning and fettling produced a very refined and capable machine that also seems to retain character and identity (for me, at least :-)).
 The FTb-N gained a shutter-speed readout in the viewfinder, plastic-tipped advance lever, a re-designed F1-style self-timer/MLU lever, and finer knurling on the shutter-speed dial for better control.
 The damping of all of the controls is excellent, and the whole unit has a cohesive, quality feel.
 While designed to use an obsolete 1.35V mercury cell to power the meter, FTbs can be easily converted to use modern 1.55V silver oxide cells with modest soldering skills.
 If that is too tall an order, you can always use a handheld meter, or Sunny 16 :-).

 Canon punched out around 1.8 million FTb/FTb-Ns so they remain plentiful on the used market.
 You can grab untested bodies for $50 USD fairly regularly.
 Fully-tested, meter-converted examples will run in the $150 USD region.
 They can be still be worked on by any qualified independent repair person.
 If you have been thinking about a Pentax K1000 or Spotmatic, Minolta SR-T, or a Nikkormat FTn, do yourself a favor and check out an FTb-N, you may just find that it checks off as many or more boxes.
 Not to mention that there is plenty of bargain FD glass out there to throw in front of one ;-).

 Contax 139Q/Yashica FX-D Quartz - Slipping away from the Big 5 for the first time, brings us to the equivalent of Acura/Honda (feel free to substitute any other 2-tier car company ;-)) in the SLR world.
 Nowhere was this overlap more apparent than with these two models.
 The Contax debuted first in 1979 with the Yashica following 18 months later.
 Nowadays both cameras are under-the-radar deals (the Contax RTS family was more-hyped) with the Yashica especially being viewed as nothing much to write home about.
-In reality, a similar situation to the Minolta XD-7/11 vs. XD-5 exists:
+In reality, a similar situation to the Minolta XD-7/-11 vs. XD-5 exists: